Fees and Deposit Limits7.7/10

 Safety & Security

 Is Titan secure?
-As with most robo advisors, Titan Invest uses bank-level 256-bit encryption and Secure Sockets Layer (SSL) to process your data, so it’s safe.
+Titan Invest uses bank-level 256-bit encryption and Secure Sockets Layer (SSL) to process your data, so it’s safe.
 Your accounts are also SIPC-insured for up to $500,000.

 Flexibility & Diversification

-With the advent of hybrid robo advisors and personalized investment services, determining a robo advisor’s flexibility is getting tougher still.
+With the advent of hybrid robo advisors and personalized investment services, determining a service’s flexibility is getting tougher still.